gitnacho/docs/docs/start/cli-basics.md

   // Your TypeScript logic goes here
 }
 ```

 {% endangular %}

-> **NOTE**: Don’t worry about the specifics of how this code works yet.
+> **Note**: Don’t worry about the specifics of how this code works yet.
 We’ll cover the details momentarily—for now get comfortable with how livesync works.

 Your emulator should refresh and display the new image.